vinayhpl/k8s/README.md

 ## API Server
 Its a communication component in Kube master or control plane which exposes REST API to communicate between control plane and data plane.

-Other components that which uses API server to communicate.
+Other components which uses API server to communicate.

 ## In Control Plane
 **kube-controller-manager** uses the API Server to monitor and update cluster state.